-Apply in writing to the departmental chair or Registrar by 31 July of the previous year.
+Apply online at https://student.sun.ac.za by 31 July of the previous year.
 Only a limited number of students are admitted to the specialisation in Performance Sport.

 The compulsory submodules are offered in the table below.
 Apart from the compulsory submodules, you can choose additional elective modules.
 See the table directly following the compulsory submodules for the additional modules.